slakh96/no-mans-land/README.md

 ## Configuring the player to respond to keyboard controls

 On the player object in the scene:
-- remove CharacterController
+- Remove CharacterController
-- remove CharacterControllerMovement
+- Remove CharacterControllerMovement
-- add Rigidbody, fix rotation X Y Z
+- Add Rigidbody, fix rotation X Y Z
-- add MovePhysics
+- Add MovePhysics
-- add HandleObject
+- Add HandleObject
-- And make sure PlayerInteractions is also deleted
+- Make sure that PlayerInteractions is also deleted